Navigating the Skies: Your Guide to Airport Services in Lisbon, North Dakota

 There are 0 Local Airport in Oakes, North Dakota.

-What is the FAA identifier for Oakes Municipal Airport?
+What are the operating hours for the Lisbon Municipal Airport?